psalaets/find-global-dependencies/README.md

 Find what global variables are used in js code.

+## Purpose

-For purposes of this module, a "global dependency" is a global variable used by your code that is not provided by the environment.
+For this module, a "global dependency" is a global variable used by your code that is not provided by the environment.

 Maybe you want to find these and do something with webpack's [`imports-loader`](https://github.com/webpack/imports-loader).